 Protecting Your Mobile Device

 Your mobile device provides convenient access to your email, bank and social media accounts.
 Unfortunately, it can potentially provide the same convenient access for criminals.
-First Business recommends following these tips to keep your information - and your money - safe.
+The Bank recommends following these tips to keep your information - and your money - safe.

 - Use the passcode lock on your smartphone and other devices.
 This will make it more difficult for thieves to access your information if your device is lost or stolen.

 - Log out completely when you finish a mobile banking session.

 - Protect your phone from viruses and malicious software, or malware, just like you do for your computer by installing a suitable mobile security app in order to protect your device and data.

 - Use caution when downloading apps.
 Apps can contain malicious software, worms, and viruses.
 Beware of apps that ask for unnecessary "permissions."
 Refrain from downloading apps from unfamiliar websites, in order to help mitigate the threat of malware on their mobile devices.
 Pay close attention to the permissions requested by an app that is being downloaded.

 - Download the updates for your phone and mobile apps.